 Weather in Dresden in December

-You’ll definitely want to have a heavy coat and gloves and you can stay warmer with a mug of mulld wine (gluhwein) or hot chocolate.
+You’ll definitely want to have a heavy coat and gloves, and you can stay warm with a mug of mulled wine (gluhwein) or hot chocolate.
 Which reminds me, Dresden also has delicious hot cider!

 Sustainability at the Markets